argoproj/argo-events/SECURITY.md

 disclosure and for giving us appropriate time to react, analyze and develop a fix to mitigate the found security vulnerability.

 Please report vulnerabilities by e-mail to the following address:

 * cncf-argo-security@lists.cncf.io

-All vulnerabilites and associated information will be treated with full confidentiality.
+All vulnerabilities and associated information will be treated with full confidentiality.

 ## Public Disclosure